jasonwoodard/rustbelt/packages/atlas-python/README.md

 ### Explaining scores and traces

 - `--explain` writes a standalone pair of files (`atlas-trace.json` and `atlas-trace.csv`) that show how the prototype composes Value/Yield from priors.
 Use this for quick demos.
-- `--trace-out` (prior) and `--posterior-trace` (posterior) persist detailed machine-readable traces for downstream QA or report generation.
+- `--trace-out` (prior) and `--posterior-trace` (posterior) persist detailed machine-readable traces (`.jsonl` for priors, `.csv` for posterior runs) for downstream QA or report generation.
+The posterior trace command also materializes the `atlas-diagnostics-v0.2.{json,html,parquet}` diagnostics bundle.
-- Output CSVs/Parquet files always include `StoreId`, `Value`, `Yield`, and—when λ is provided—`Composite`.
-Posterior runs also emit credibility and method metadata once the modeling layer lands.
+- Score exports are CSVs that include `StoreId`, `Value`, `Yield`, and—when λ is provided—`Composite`.
+Posterior runs will additionally emit credibility and method metadata once the modeling layer lands, in addition to the diagnostics bundle noted above.

 ### Cross-links to design documents